<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=364338823902536&amp;ev=PageView&amp;noscript=1">

 Generating revenue with paid promotions

 It’s easy to think that you can’t make money on Instagram unless you’ve got 100k+ followers and that nifty blue checkmark.
 But the real starting point for making money on social media is having engaged followers, even if you don’t have a small army of them.
+Next, it may be good to look at what social media platform pays the most.

 (For what it’s worth, getting verified on Instagram isn’t particularly difficult.
 The problem is that there’s no specific process to take, and it can be easier if you’ve got a boat-load of followers.)